biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

 ##Orawls WebLogic Features

 - installs WebLogic 10g,11g,12c( 12.1.1 & 12.1.2 + FMW infra )
-- installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity Management, Web Center + Content
 - apply a BSU patch on a Middleware home ( < 12.1.2 )
 - apply an OPatch on a Middleware home or a Oracle product home
-- creates a standard WebLogic domain
+- creates a WebLogic domain
 - pack a WebLogic domain
 - copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
-- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
-- ADF/JRF support, Assign JRF libraries to a Server or Cluster target
 - Java Secure Socket Extension (JSSE) support
 - startup the nodemanager
 - start or stop AdminServer, Managed or a Cluster
 - storeUserConfig for storing WebLogic Credentials and using in WLST

+###Fusion Middleware
+- installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity Management, Web Center + Content
+- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
+- ADF/JRF support, Assign JRF libraries to a Server or Cluster target
+- Change FMW log location of a managed server
+- Resource Adapter plan and entries for AQ, DB and JMS

 ##Wls types and providers ( ensurable, create,modify,destroy ) + puppet resource

 - wls_setting, set the default wls parameters for the other types and also used by puppet resource
+- wls_user
+- wls_group
 - wls_machine
 - wls_server
+- wls_server_channel
 - wls_cluster
+- wls_virtual_host
+- wls_workmanager_constraint
+- wls_workmanager
 - wls_datasource
 - wls_file_persistence_store
 - wls_jmsserver